 We were rallying in the period that you could take any car and turn it into a rallycar - often driving to and from work in it as well.
 See just taking part as a huge challenge and finishing a rally was something to be proud of.
 Afterwards, whatever your result, tales were swapped in the bar and we wanted to recreate that friendship.

 The event is the brainchild of Tim Nash, who rallied in the seventies, competing in three Lombard Rallies after following his hugely successful brother into the sport - works co-driver with Ford, Triumph, Lancia, Renault Alpine and BMC/British Leland.
-Great assistance from Peter Scott in organisation and Pauline Gullick in recruiting star drivers.
+Great assistance from him team in organisation and Pauline Gullick in recruiting star drivers.

 Why Lombard Rally Bath